flatironinstitute/ccn-software-sfn-2025/docs/source/full/day1/phase_precession.md

 As the animal runs through unit 177's place field (thick green), the unit spikes (orange dots) at specific points along the theta cycle dependent on position: starting at the rising edge, moving towards the trough, and ending at the falling edge.

 We can exemplify this pattern by plotting the spike times aligned to the phase of theta.
-We'll want the corresponding phase of theta at which the unit fires as the animal is running down the track, which we can again compute using the method `value_from`.
+We'll want the corresponding phase of theta at which the unit fires as the animal is running down the track, which we can again compute using the method [`value_from`](pynapple.TsGroup.value_from).

 </div>

-#### 11. Compute the value of `theta_phase` corresponding to each spike time from unit 177.
+#### 14. Compute the value of `theta_phase` corresponding to each spike time from unit 177.

 <div class="render-user">
 ```{code-cell} ipython3